 - Ensure safe and correct insecticide application, thus minimizing human and environmental exposure to IRS insecticides, in compliance with the Pesticide Evaluation Report and Safer Use Action Plan and Supplemental Environmental Assessment (SEA).

-- Conduct environmental compliance assessments in consultation with PMI and the National Malaria Control Program.
+- Conduct environmental compliance assessments in consultation with PMI and the National Malaria Control Program (NMCP).

-- Conduct ITN durability monitoring to assess the chemical and physical durability of regular pyrethroid, piperonyl butoxide (PBO) and G2 nets (PermaNet® 3.0.).
+- Conduct ITN durability monitoring to assess the chemical and physical durability of regular pyrethroid, piperonyl butoxide (PBO) (PermaNet 3.0) and net with dual insecticides (Interceptor G2).

-- VectorLink, through PATH, will work with PMI and the NMCP to design and implement a two-phase evaluation of the 2019 IRS campaign in Burkina Faso.
+- VectorLink, through PATH, will work with PMI and NMCP to build on the 2018 IRS evaluation by evaluating the impact of the 2020 IRS campaign in Burkina Faso.

 Success stories from PMI VectorLink Burkina Faso: